DivinerX/dyphira-chain/README.md

 Each node creates its own database file (`dyphira-<port>.db`).
 On startup, the node:

-1. Generates ECDSA and libp2p keys
+1. Generates Secp256k1 private/public key pair
 2. Registers itself as a validator with participation enabled
 3. Starts P2P networking and joins the DPoS network
 4. Participates in committee selection, block production, and approval